forthy42/net2o/wiki/squid.md

 difficulty in it than the entire chain from the rest of the world — it might take a year or two, but it's doable.

-And then it busts the entire BitCoin ledger by releasing that chain, which essentially has only unspendable coins inside, because in that revision of history, they were all mined by someone else.
+And then it busts the entire BitCoin ledger by releasing that chain, which essentially has only unspendable coins inside (coins owned by the Chinese), because in that revision of history, they were all mined by someone else.

 You still need to spend more effort on that as the miners spend, but you then own all the cheap, easy to earn early coins.

 But in fact the by far easiest hijack is to create a slightly incompatible protocol.
 This is deliberately splitting the network, out in the open, with effectively not much work required, and this allows to double-spend, even though the BitCoin fork doesn't have the same price.
-But the price is not the point: The point is the promise of the unique asset.
+But the price is not the
+point: The point is the promise of the unique asset.
+Just think of real estate in the BlockChain.
 By having forks, BitCoin shows that it can only fulfill that within a consent of the protocol, and that's actually outside the chain itself.

 So the executable protocol spec, the code for checking a block for validity itself should be part of the chain, and only updated in